keeks03/Info3180-projeect2/README.md

-# DriftDater — Dating Application
+# DriftDater a Dating Application

-**INFO3180 Group Project | 2025–2026**
+**INFO3180 Group Project**

 DriftDater is a dating application built using Vue 3 for the frontend and Flask for the backend.
-The aim of this project was to create a simple platform where users can connect, match, and communicate witheach other.
+The aim of this project was to create a simple platform where users can connect, match and communicate witheach other.
 ---

 ## Team Members and Roles

-| Member 1 - Project Manager - Planning, coordination, and overall structure
+- Member 1 - Project Manager - Planning, coordination, and overall structure
-| Member 2 - Backend Lead - Flask API, database design, and backend logic
+- Member 2 - Backend Lead - Flask API, database design, and backend logic
-| Member 3 - Frontend Lead - Vue 3 interface, components, and routing
+- Member 3 - Frontend Lead - Vue 3 interface, components, and routing
-| Member 4 - QA and Testing Lead - Testing, validation, and documentation
+- Member 4 - QA and Testing Lead - Testing, validation, and documentation
-| Member 5 - Deployment Lead - Deployment and configuration
+- Member 5 - Deployment Lead - Deployment and configuration

 ---